sylvainhalle/Bullwinkle/README.md

 specific to that grammar, which must then be compiled to be used.
-On the contrary, Bullwinkle reads the definition of the grammar (expressed in [Backus-Naur Form](http://en.wikipedia.org/wiki/Backus-Naur_form) (BNF)) at runtime and can readily parse strings on the spot.
+On the contrary, Bullwinkle reads the definition of the grammar (expressed in [Backus-Naur Form](http://en.wikipedia.org/wiki/Backus-Naur_form) (BNF)) at *runtime* and can parse strings on the spot.

 Other unique features of Bullwinkle include:

 - Instances of the Bullwinkle parser can be safely serialized with [Azrael](https://github.com/sylvainhalle/Azrael).
-- Partial parsing, a special mode where input strings can contain non-terminal symbols from the grammar.
+- [Partial parsing](#partial), a special mode where input strings can contain non-terminal symbols from the grammar.
 A string can hence be partially verified for syntactical correctness.
+- [Object builders](#builder), a class of objects that makes it easy to traverse a parse tree and build an output object recursively.

 Table of Contents                                                    {#toc}
 -----------------